ward/run/notes/patella-tendon-recovery.md

 Everything was done 15 times each.
 Together is it one set.
 Do two sets total.

 - Kneel (so lower legs are resting on the floor).
 Sit down into it (so butt goes towards heels of feet).
+Hold the stretch for 3 to 5 seconds.
 Come back up (lower legs remaining on the floor).
 I do this one daily as the first thing in the set, no matter what routine I do.
 - Sit on chair, one foot firmly planted on floor, the other will not be used.
   Stand up using just the one leg.
 Sit back down (controlled, not just falling back).
 Be sure to not use the other leg's thigh to push down on the chair to